AdvoConnection Directory Listing Requirements

 4. Plus meet any 1 of these 3 criteria:

 - professional liability or Errors & Omissions Insurance

 - a background check* completed during the past two years, featuring specific criteria (see below*)

 - be current with one or more of these certifications: BCPA, CCM, CSA, CMC, CASWCM, CSWCM

 These requirements are explained more fully below.

 As mentioned above, the AdvoConnection Directory is first and foremost a tool intended to meet the needs of patients and caregivers.
 Even though it is also a great marketing tool for advocates, that is its secondary purpose.

-Once you have applied for a directory-listed membership (Premium, Directory Only or Business) we will assess your application against each of the three requirements as follows:
+Once you have applied to be in the AdvoConnection Directory, we will assess your application against each of these requirements as follows:

 - Your track record: this is a simple web search on your name and location to see what pops up.
 This is exactly what a potential client would do, so we just make sure there isn’t some glaring reason you should not be listed.
 If, for example, your LinkedIn listing talks about the fact that you own a pizza shop – well – that’s not exactly the track record that will be useful to you, a patient – or the AdvoConnection Directory.
 Here we are not looking for your long-standing work as an advocate (because, for most, the profession is too new for that to be apparent.)
 We just want to be sure the experiences you have had will lend themselves to good client service and a knowledge of the healthcare system.

 - Your web presence: beyond the random information we might find about you (including your grandkids’ birthday parties on Facebook?) we want to see a professional web presence that speaks specifically to your advocacy work.
 Again, this is what a potential client will do – search for information about you to ensure himself you are trustworthy and can help.